tefkah/thesis-writing/It Makes More Sense to Think of Explanation as Graded Rather than Binary.md

 ctime: 20210330164324
 ---

-# It Makes More Sense to Think of Explanation as Graded Rather than Binary

 Scientific explanation is usually thought of as a definite predicate, either something is a (good) scientific explanation, or it isn't.

 While this way of thinking is tempting, and I myself "fall into" this trap quite often, I `believe` can see that thinking of explanation as having different levels of acceptability to be much more fruitful.